 The rest of the verbs are pronounced the same way, despite being spelled differently.
 This concept works for almost every tense in the French language, which makes learning French conjugation much easier!

 How do native French speakers learn conjugation?

-In French speaking countries, children learn conjugation by memorisation.
+In French-speaking countries, children learn conjugation by memorisation.
 I remember my teacher asking some of us to recite the list of verbs she gave us.
 We were also used to do another trick.
-I was about memorising only the endings.
+I was about memorizing only the endings.
 We used to recite them out loud, as letters only.
 Just like a poem.
 An example with the present tense, verbs in -er:

 -e, -es, -e, -ons, -ez, -ent

 If you’re curious about how native speakers learn French conjugation, here’s an example, with this video.
 This details regular and irregular verbs at the present tense.
 Notice how the person insists on the endings.

 The reason why this works is also because French children are surrounded by French.
 They’re exposed 24/7 to it.
 This might not be the case for you.

 Nonetheless, I have a method that I use with my students who struggle with French conjugation.
 I encourage them to be curious about the language they’re learning.
 Here are some tips about how to learn French conjugation.

 Some tips on how to learn French conjugation

 Prioritising your work helps you organise yourself and be much more efficient.
 Here’s how I would prioritise learning French conjugation: